jeanbaptistedeborman/pacman/README.md

 1: Download the latest version from github (or checkout the project):
     https://github.com/jeanbaptistedeborman/pacman/archive/master.zip

 2: Put the folder "dist_linguago" and its content next to the page.
-The other folders are not meant for production.
+The other folders of the project are not meant for production.

 3: Add the fonts at the beginnig of the page.